Some of the most common surgical operations done in the United States include the following:

 Dilation and curettage (also called D & C).
 A D&C is a minor operation in which the cervix is dilated (expanded) so that the cervical canal and uterine lining can be scraped with a curette (spoon-shaped instrument).

 Free skin graft.
 A skin graft involves detaching healthy skin from one part of the body to repair areas of lost or damaged skin in another part of the body.
-Skin grafts are often performed as a result of burns, injury, or surgical removal of diseased skin.
-They are most often performed when the area is too large to be repaired by stitching or natural healing.
+Skin grafts are often done as a result of burns, injury, or surgical removal of diseased skin.
+They are most often done when the area is too large to be repaired by stitching or natural healing.

 Hemorrhoidectomy.
 A hemorrhoidectomy is the surgical removal of hemorrhoids, distended veins in the lower rectum or anus.

 Hysterectomy.
 A hysterectomy is the surgical removal of a woman's uterus.
-This may be performed either through an abdominal incision or vaginally.
+This may be done laparoscopically through an abdominal incision or vaginally.
+The ovaries may be removed at the same time.

 Inguinal hernia repair.
 Inguinal hernias are when the small intestine bulges through a weak area in the lower abdominal muscles.
 An inguinal hernia occurs in the groin.
 Surgical repair pulls the intestine back to its original location.

 Mastectomy.
 A mastectomy is the removal of all or part of the breast.
-Mastectomies are usually performed to treat breast cancer.
+Mastectomies are usually done to treat breast cancer.
 There are several types of mastectomies, including the following:

 Partial (segmental) mastectomy, involves the removal of the breast cancer and a larger portion of the normal breast tissue around the breast cancer.